-1. Switch the operating mode switch of your CPU in position STOP.

-2. Turn off the power supply.

-2. Plug the memory card with the firmware file into the CPU.
-Please take care of the correct plug-in direction of the memory card.

-4. Turn on the power supply.

-- After a short boot-up time, the alternate blinking of the LEDs SF and FC shows that a more current firmware file was found at the memory card. - You start the transfer of the firmware as soon as you tip the operating mode switch downwards to MR within 10s and then leave the switch in STOP position. - During the update process, the LEDs SF and FC are alternately blinking and SD LED is on.
+- 1. Switch the operating mode switch of your CPU in position STOP. - 2.
+Turn off the power supply. - 3.
+Plug the memory card with the firmware file into the CPU.
+Please take care of the correct plug-in direction of the memory card. - 4.
+Turn on the power supply. - After a short boot-up time, the alternate blinking of the LEDs SF and FC shows that a more current firmware file was found at the memory card. - 5.
+You start the transfer of the firmware as soon as you tip the operating mode switch downwards to MR within 10s and then leave the switch in STOP position. - ⇒ During the update process, the LEDs SF and FC are alternately blinking and SD LED is on.
 This may last several minutes. - 6.
 The update is successful finished when the LEDs PW, SF, ST, FC and SD are on.
-If they are blinking fast, an error occurred.
+If they are blinking fast, an error occurred. - 7.
+Turn power OFF and ON.